Nobody (Sylvia song)

 "Nobody" is a song originally recorded by American singer Sylvia.
 Written by Kye Fleming and Dennis Morgan, the song was recorded at the last minute in a session in the belief it would be successful for Sylvia.
 It consisted of a country pop production and was produced by Tom Collins.
 It was released as a single in 1982, becoming a number one recording on the US-Canadian country charts, along with crossing over onto the pop charts in several countries.
 It later certified gold in sales from the Recording Industry Association of America.

 Background

-Sylvia had a series of US country top ten hits during the early-mid 1980s that made inroads to country pop.
+Sylvia had a series of US country top ten hits during the early 1980s that made inroads to country pop.
 During 1980-81, she had four top ten songs, including the chart-topping "Drifter", which all had country pop origins, along with western and cowboy themes.
 For her second album, Just Sylvia, she and producer Tom Collins, moved further closer into country pop by incorporating electronic instrumentation such as synthesizers.
 The new style was shown on her first 1982 single, "Sweet Yesterday".
 In an interview with Duke FM, Sylvia explained that she had cut enough songs to complete an album when songwriters, Kye Fleming and Dennis Morgan, walked into her recording studio to play "Nobody".
 Fleming and Morgan had not yet put the song on tape but believed it to be a quality song for Sylvia to hear before she went into her session that day.